devloic/utils-plugin/README.md

 <br /><br />

-utils-plugin also exposes a create-station task which creates a new station and starts it:
+utils-plugin also exposes a create-station task which creates a new station with a "default" playlist and starts it:
 ```
 azuracast_cli utils:create-station mynewstation
 ```